NimsaraPeiris/flask-notes-app/README.md

 kubectl apply -f deployment.yml
 ```

-This will create a Deployment with 3 replicas and a NodePort service for external access.
+This will create a Deployment with 3 replicas and a NodePort service for external access:

 5. Check if the pods and services are running correctly: